 In this method, water is sprayed on the concrete with the help of nozzles at proper intervals.
 This method is not so effective due to the difficulty of keeping the concrete surface be moist all the time.

-Ponding is the most common method that is adopted for curing of floors, slabs, pavements etc. In this method, concrete surface is first covered with moist wrapper for 24 hours.
-After that, the covers are then removed and small amount of clay puddles are constructed around all the area.
+Ponding is the most common method that is adopted for curing concrete floors, slabs, pavements, etc. In this method, the concrete surface is first covered with a moist wrapper for 24 hours.
+After that, the covers are then removed and a small amount of clay puddles are constructed around all the area.
 Then water is filled for final curing.

 5. Membrane Curing:

-In this method concrete surface is covered by waterproof membranes or sealing compounds such as bitumen emulsion, wax, rubber latex emulsion, water repellant, plastic films etc. The membrane protects the water loss from concrete.
-It is seen membrane curing for 28 days give equivalent strength to two weeks moist curing.
+In this method concrete surface is covered by waterproof membranes or sealing compounds such as bitumen emulsion, wax, rubber latex emulsion, water repellant, plastic films, etc. The membrane protects the water loss from concrete.
+It is seen membrane curing for 28 days gives equivalent strength to two weeks of moist curing.

 6. Steam Curing: